Alice Eagly: Social role theory

 Eagly developed the social role theory which attributes current sex differences to the labor division between men and women.
 While conducting research pertaining to the Social Role Theory, Eagly was a member of an observation team that explored stereotype content.
 To begin this research, they collected data on the development of stereotypes through observations and preliminary research of participants' beliefs.
 These beliefs were then compared to various members of social groups.

 Within this theory, Eagly compares gender differences and stereotypes, which have the potential to lead to prejudice.
 Prejudices are formed when individuals hold stereotypes about a social group that does not agree with the attributes that are typically perceived as being required for success in certain social roles.
 Eagly uses much of her research to show that discrimination happens when the individual steps outside of the given stereotype ascribed to their group.
 This is a basis for much of her research on gender discrimination and stereotypes.

 According to Eagly, an attitude is made of evaluation, attitude object, and tendency.
 Evaluation encompasses all aspects of reacting inwardly or outwardly and to react based upon a believed feeling or emotion.
-An attitude object is any thing that can cause a reaction in an individual.
+An attitude object is anything that can cause a reaction in an individual.
 Tendency is formed through past experiences.
-Each individual has their own attitude based on these three components that resonate with other's attitudes in order to form similar patterns of thought and stereotypes.
+Each individual has their own attitude based on these three components that resonate with others' attitudes in order to form similar patterns of thought and stereotypes.

 One of her most important contributions to the field of psychology is her theory on role congruity, the belief that prejudice arises when one social groups' stereotype mismatches their valued success in other social roles, specifically among men and women.
-That is, society views one social groups role to be exclusive to that group in particular, and that venturing outside this could not be a successful endeavor, thus creating prejudicial attitudes.
+That is, society views one social group's role to be exclusive to that group in particular, and that venturing outside this could not be a successful endeavor, thus creating prejudicial attitudes.
 Eagly explores this idea in her research to show that the attributes ascribed to the group are not necessarily negative, but just different from that which is assumed of the group.

 A stereotype that Eagly spent time studying was physical beauty and levels of attractiveness.
 This stereotype is composed of physical attractiveness, media content, and social attention given to those with certain outward characteristics.
 Due to the fact that society as a whole has been seen through studies as more accepting of physically attractive individuals, the stereotype has formed that they also hold characteristics and attributes that are positive and favorable.